ErikMcClure/tinyoal/readme.txt

 openAL-soft implements all of these extensions, but traditional OpenAL guarantees only PCM unsigned 8-bit mono/stereo and PCM signed 16 bit mono/stereo.
 24-bit and 32-bit integer formats are promoted to floating point, so they require the 32-bit float extension to work.

 TinyOAL has no dependencies, simply drop the appropriate DLLs into your EXE's directory and link to the *.lib files in /bin.
 Note, however, that if you force TinyOAL to use the traditional openAL dll, clients may need to install it.
+You must also provide any DLLs necessary to decode the formats you will be working with (OGG, MP3, or FLAC).
 Example projects demonstrating basic concepts are found in TinyOAL/examples/, which compile into TinyOAL/examples/bin/.

+TinyOAL_net is a Managed C++ wrapper around the TinyOAL dll.
+Simply add a reference to the TinyOAL_net.dll in your VB.net/C#/F# project and make sure that the corresponding TinyOAL.dll is placed in the same folder as TinyOAL_net.dll.
+Note that if you choose to use the TinyOAL_net64.dll, you'll need the TinyOAL64.dll, and the same applies to the debug versions.

 Known Issues:
 - libFLAC.dll was written by idiots and is extremely bad at streaming.
 If you are doing anything other than playing a large FLAC file without seamless looping, I strongly suggest using FORCETOWAVE.
 FLAC flat out can't do seamless looping because the decoder can't accurately seek to sample locations, but it will work fine if you use FORCETOWAVE.
 - The 32-bit integer to floating point does not attempt to do a good job of preserving precision.
 Since the audio driver usually only has 16 bits of precision, this shouldn't matter, but if you care about it, use a wav file saved as a 32-bit float instead.
-- TinyOAL attempts to set up mpg123's seamless looping abilities, but it requries specially crafted MP3 files.
+- TinyOAL attempts to set up mpg123's seamless looping abilities, but it requires specially crafted MP3 files.
 You should use OGG files if you need seamless looping.

 Base DLLs: